 Next, I note any giveaways I plan on running as well as if there is a certain newsletter I want to send at a certain time.

-At this point, I have a pretty detailed plan of my upcoming year.
-The last thing I do is schedule monthly strategy sessions within my planner to re-visit my annual strategy in order to build off of it and tweak it if necessary.
+By this point in the process, you should have a pretty detailed plan for your upcoming year.
+The last thing to do is schedule monthly strategy sessions within your planner or project management system to re-visit your annual strategy in order to build off of it and tweak it if necessary.

 Things to remember:

-- Leave some white space- or in otherwords, don't over-schedule yourself.
-As a planner lover, I can easily get over zealous at the sight of a full schedule.
-I'm alway sure to add some wiggle room that will allow off days and emergencies (like sick kiddos).
+- Leave some white space- or in other words, don't over-schedule yourself.
+As a planner lover, I can easily get overzealous at the sight of a full schedule.
+I'm always sure to add some wiggle room that will allow off days and emergencies (like sick kiddos).